VisionEval/VisionEval.github.io/category/3download.md

 ## Install for Windows

-After installing R 3.5.2 and downloading the VE Installer from the link at the top, unzip the folder to the destination folder of your choice.
+After installing R 3.5.2 and downloading the VE Installer from the link above, unzip the folder to the destination folder of your choice.

 To complete the installation and start VisionEval, simply:
    - Double-click **<tt>VisionEval.bat</tt>**